Solidarity to achieve stability: Concluding Remarks

 We have studied in this paper coalition formation problems in a context in which coalitions have to share collective resources.
-We have characterized the sharing rules that induce a non-circular coalition formation problem as those satisfying a natural axiom formalizing the principle of solidarity.
-This implies that such a solidarity axiom guarantees core-stable partitions in the induced coalition formation problem.
-Our result can be applied to canonical problems of resource allocation long studied such as bargaining, or claims problems as well as to other problems recently considered such as ranking problems.
+We have characterized the sharing rules that induce non-circular coalition formation problems as those satisfying a natural axiom formalizing the principle of solidarity.
+This implies that such a solidarity axiom guarantees the existence of (core) stable partitions in the induced coalition formation problem.
+Our result can be applied to canonical problems of resource allocation long studied such as bargaining, rationing, or surplus sharing problems as well as to other problems recently considered such as ranking problems.

-There exist other problems of resource allocation in which our result cannot be directly applied.
-Instances are network games \citep[e.g.,][]{jackson2003strategic, jackson2005allocation}, river sharing problems \citep[e.g.,][]{ambec2002sharing, alcalde2015sharing}, or revenue sharing in hierarchies \citep[e.g.,][]{hougaard2017sharing, Patrick}.
-In these problems not all coalitions are feasible and, consequently, the definition of consistency, as considered in this paper, could not be directly applied.
-However, we believe that extending to these cases the connection we highlight here between solidarity (in the resource allocation problem) and stability (in the corresponding coalition formation problem) is worth exploring in further research.
+Although our benchmark model requires that all coalitions are feasible, we have also seen that we can partially apply the results to resource allocation situations where not all coalitions are feasible.
+In contrast, a similar argument cannot be applied to situations where agents are equipped with individual endowments such as revenue sharing in hierarchies \citep[e.g.,][]{hougaard2017sharing, Patrick}.
+Exploring whether the connection between solidarity (in the resource allocation problem) and stability (in the corresponding coalition formation problem) extends to these cases is left for further research.